-Google Classroom is a robust solution for teachers and educators’ looking to leverage all that modern technology has to offer their students.
+Google Classroom is a robust solution for teachers and educators’ looking to leverage all that modern technology has to offer their students, but can it be used with an interactive whiteboard effectively?

 Designed from the ground up to streamline your ability to assign work and effortlessly facilitate collaboration between your students, and to make communication between your students, yourself, and any staff or aids you may have working with you.
 This is an incredible way to teach your students more efficiently using everything that e-learning tools like this bring to the table.

-Combine Google Classroom with SMART board technology, and you’re talking about something extraordinary!
+Combine Google Classroom with interactive whiteboard technology, and you’re talking about something extraordinary!

 This kind of approach can produce an “always available” digital classroom environment that allows your students to learn at their own pace outside of the traditional class time.
 It also helps you to work paperless while at the same time leveraging improved tools for communication, scoring, and tracking the progress of each student across a variety of different vital metrics.